CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Background

-While some recent works have investigated the effects of PG loss on generalization performance \cite{shin2020convergence} and the importance of normalizing the scale of hyper-parameters corresponding to PG loss terms \cite{wang2020understanding}, they do not study the effects of competing physics losses which is the focus of this paper.
-Our work is related to the field of multi-task learning (MTL) \cite{Multitask}, as the minimization of physics losses and label loss can be viewed as multiple shared tasks.
-For example, alternating minimization techniques in MTL \cite{AlternativeOptimization} in MTL can be used to alternate between minimizing different PG loss and label loss terms over different mini-batches.
-We consider this as a baseline approach in our experiments.
+While some recent works have investigated the effects of PG loss on generalization performance \cite{shin2020convergence} and the importance of normalizing the scale of hyper-parameters corresponding to PG loss terms \cite{wang2020understanding}, they do not study the effects of competing PG losses which is the focus of this paper.
+In particular, our empirical study reveals that different loss terms have different importance at different stages of learning, and it is important to weight them differently (rather than balancing their contributions) using adaptive weighting coefficients to ensure better generalizability.
+Our work is related to the field of multi-task learning (MTL) \cite{Multitask,chen2018gradnorm,sener2019multitask}, as the minimization of PG losses and label loss can be viewed as multiple shared tasks.
+For example, alternating minimization techniques in MTL \cite{AlternativeOptimization} can be used to alternate between minimizing different PG loss and label loss terms over different mini-batches.
+We consider this as a baseline approach in our experiments. { Also note that the use of alternating mechanisms in neural networks guided by physics knowledge have been developed for inverse problems, e.g., in a recent work for Fourier ptychography (FP) \cite{zhang2019pgnn}.
+However, this work is different from the focus of this paper on solving eigenvalue problems using physics knowledge and data. }